Hinckley and Bosworth: Political control

+The council has been under Liberal Democrat majority control since 2019.

+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until coming into its powers on 1 April 1974.
+Since 1974 political control of the council has been as follows:

+Leadership

+The role of mayor is largely ceremonial in Hinckley and Bosworth.
+Political leadership is instead provided by the leader of the council.
+The leaders since 2003 have been:

+Composition

+Following the 2023 election, and subsequent changes of allegiance in May 2024, the composition of the council was:

+The next election is due in 2027.

+Elections

+Since the last boundary changes in 2003 the council has comprised 34 councillors, representing 16 wards, with each ward electing one, two or three councillors.
+Elections are held every four years.

-The district is broadly coterminous to the Bosworth parliamentary constituency, which is represented in Parliament by Luke Evans (Conservative).
+The district is broadly coterminous to the Bosworth parliamentary constituency, which is represented by Luke Evans (Conservative).
+The Groby ward is the only part of the district not in the Bosworth constituency, forming instead part of the Charnwood constituency.

-The Borough was formed in 1974 by the merger of the Hinckley Urban District and the Market Bosworth Rural District less Ibstock.
-It was originally to be known as Bosworth, but the council changed its name on 20 November 1973, before it came into its powers.
-It was granted borough status in 1974.
+Premises

+The council is based at the Hinckley Hub on Rugby Road in Hinckley.
+The building was completed in 2013.
+Prior to 2013 the council was based at the Council Offices at Argents Mead, which had been built in 1968 for the old Hinckley Urban District Council.

 Geography

 There are a number of geographical features which shape the landscape of Hinckley & Bosworth.

 Two large neighbouring urban areas lie to the south of the borough: Hinckley and Burbage and Barwell and Earl Shilton.
 A narrow green wedge separates the two conurbations, which is increasingly being occupied by leisure facilities such as the Marston's Stadium and a new leisure centre.
 To the east of the wedge lies Burbage Common and Woods, a large popular green recreational area.

 The west of the borough is largely flat in nature, dominated by the River Sence flood plain.
 This area of the borough is largely rural, consisting of a number of very small villages and hamlets.

 At the northern and eastern edges of the borough lie several settlements (including Bagworth, Desford, Groby, Markfield, Ratby and Thornton) which largely relate to Leicester; in particular the most northern villages have little to do with the main administrative centre of Hinckley.
-The northern area of the borough also forms part of Charnwood Forest, an area which it is hoped can be enhanced to provide an attractive natural resource.
+The northern area of the borough also forms part of Charnwood Forest.